-Let’s paint an all to familiar scenario.
-It’s 3am, you’re in your hotel room, wide awake, red-eyed and ready to snap at the slightest annoyance.
-You remember thinking to yourself “That 12 hour flight went better than I thought it would” earlier that day.
-Now you lie here, minutes seem like hours, you wonder “will I ever fall asleep?”.
-It’s your worst nightmare come true….. you’re jet lagged.
+Let’s paint an all too familiar scenario.
+It’s 3 am, you’re in your hotel room, wide awake, red-eyed, and ready to snap at the slightest annoyance.
+You remember thinking to yourself “That 12-hour flight went better than I thought it would” earlier that day.
+Now you lie here, minutes seem like hours, and you wonder “will I ever fall asleep?”.
+It’s your worst nightmare come true….. you’re jet-lagged.

 By adjusting your eating and sleeping habits at least three days before departure you are effectively tricking your body into thinking that you have already arrived at the destination’s timezone.
 While this method can be helpful to minimize the effects of jet lag, it should only be considered for flights over 12hrs, where you intend to stay at the destination for at least seven days.

 Be sure to check out Jetlag Rooster, this handy website helps you calculate when you should be shifting your sleeping patterns in advance.

 Are you one of those rare people that can sleep the entire flight no problems?
 If so, the red-eye (overnight) flights will be best for you.
 This way you will arrive in the morning, rested and ready to start your day.
 However, if you are like the rest of us mere mortals and struggle to sleep on a plane, you are better off choosing a flight that arrives at your destination in the afternoon or early evening.
 This way you don’t have to wait too long to go to sleep at the correct time.

 If you have ever flown from Australia to Europe (or equivalent distance) you will understand the pain of getting off that first flight knowing that you are only halfway to your destination.
 By breaking the journey with an overnight stop you give your body time to rest and semi-adjust to the new timezone.